-Wild thyme originated in ancient times.
+Wild thyme leaves have their roots in antiquity.
 The name thyme comes from the Greek word thymos and means courage/strength.
-In ancient Egypt, the plant was used to embalm the dead.
-The ancient Greeks in turn burned the thyme, much like incense, in their temples.
-In the Middle Ages, it was believed that the thyme gives courage and strength.
-In combat games, the knights wore thyme bouquets in the buttonhole.
+In ancient Egypt, they used the plant for embalming the dead.
+The ancient Greeks burned the herb in their temples, much like incense.
+In the Middle Ages, they believed that the herbaceous plant gave courage and strength.
+In fighting games, the knights wore Roman Quendel as bouquets in the buttonhole.

-The thyme comes from the western Mediterranean.
-Greek mythology states that thyme are the tears of beautiful Helena.
+The culinary herb comes from the western Mediterranean.
+Greek mythology says that thyme is the tears of beautiful Helena.

-The thyme plant belongs to the plant family of the lip bloom plants (Lamiaceae) and is a shrub up to 30 cm high, with egg-shaped leaves.
-When it blooms, it will have pink to purple flowers.
+The herbaceous plant belongs to the plant family of the labiate family (Lamiaceae) and is a 30 cm high shrub with egg-shaped leaves.
+When it blooms, it has pink to purple flowers.
 It grows on the calcareous, hot and rocky hills of Crete.
-Its scent enchants the whole coast.
+Its scent enchants the entire coast.

 How does thyme taste?

-Thyme has a very aromatic scent, which can be described as earthy and peppery.
-Its taste is spicy, slightly spicy and bitter with hints of camphor and clove.
+Thyme has a very aromatic fragrance, which you can describe as earthy and peppery.
+Its taste is spicy, somewhat spicy and bitter with hints of camphor and clove.

-Thyme is a much used and popular spice in many European cuisines.
-It has many uses, such as: herb butter, salads, soups, egg dishes, tomatoes and marinades.
-The spice is especially suitable for the preparation of a carrot puree.
-It refines eggplants, mushrooms, liver, meat with dark sauce in combination with red wine.
-I have recently eaten it with roast duck breast, which was also very delicate.
+Thymus vulgaris is a widely used and popular spice in many European kitchens.
+It is used in many ways in the kitchen, for example, in the preparation of herb butter, salads, soups, egg dishes, tomatoes, and marinades.
+The spice is ideally suited for flavoring a carrot puree.
+It refines eggplants, mushrooms, liver, meat with dark sauce combined with red wine.
+I recently ate it with roasted duck breast, which was also very delicate.

-With which herbs and spices can I combine thyme?
+Which herbs and spices can I combine with garden thyme leaves?

-Thyme is a great partner for other herbs when used sparingly.
-He then highlights the flavors of the other herbs.
-It goes well with: basil, oregano, savory, marjoram, bay leaf, cloves, nutmeg, paprika, rosemary, allspice, lavender, salt, pepper, chili, garlic.
+Thyme leaves are a great partner for other herbs when used sparingly.
+He then highlights the aromas of the other herbs.
+It goes well with basil, oregano, savory, marjoram, laurel, cloves, nutmeg, paprika, rosemary, allspice, lavender, salt, pepper, chili, garlic.

 Storage of herbs and spices

-Please store your herbs and spices in airtight containers that keep them dark, dry and cool.
+Please keep your herbs and spices in airtight containers, which you can store in a dark, dry, and cool place.